 As regards the water intake, provide adequate water for the broilers, to be taken around 3 times the amount of feed they consume daily.

 Also, during hot weather and when a high protein ration is given to the broilers, there’s a high increase in water intake.

 Avoid giving them too cold or too hot water.
 You should rather use water at a moderate temperature of around 10 – 12 degrees Celsius.

 The marketing stage is vital as after all the work, this is the part when you get to reap profits.

-Consider conducting market research on the current price of broiler chickens in your target market (this is best done before setting up broiler production business in Nigeria).
+Consider conducting market research on the current price of broiler chickens in your target market (this is best done before setting up a broiler production business).

 You can sell to interested persons directly, to shops dealing in frozen foods or to companies in need of broilers in large quantities.
 Consider weighing them when selling.

 Also, start marketing your broilers days before they attain their growth period to prevent having to incur an extra cost of feeds.

 By following the steps we’ve outlined above in this guide, you’ll find raising broiler chickens productive and rewarding.